Hello Misdirected Googlers!

 If the town was too populous, or if someone startled or upset him at some point, he’d never return to that spot.
 The Leatherman almost never spoke, but rather grumbled and gestured his needs.

 His name comes from his clothes, of course, He wore a self-made sixty pound suit of leather winter, spring, summer and fall.
 You know what?
-I’m just going to excerpt some bits from an older article found here.
+I’m just going to excerpt some bits from an older article from NPR here.
+(The original link I had here is dead so this stuff below is more or less unattributed.
+Sorry.)

 He traveled in a clockwise direction, never once retracing his steps.
 From Harwinton his route took him to Bristol, Forestville, Southington, Kensington, Berlin, Middletown and south along the westerly side of the Connecticut River to the shore towns, thence westerly to Westchester County in New York state and without crossing the Hudson, turned easterly into Connecticut near Ball’s Pond.
 From Danbury he went northerly to New Milford, to Roxbury, Woodbury, Watertown, Plymouth and back to Harwinton, thus completing his cycle.